RobotCaleb/Books/Readme.md

 ### 2018

+* `Frank Miller` The Dark Knight III: The Master Race (★★★★★)
+    * This was really good.
+So much going on.
+Batman is dead.
+* `Clare B. Dunkle` The Walls have Eyes (The Sky Inside, #2) (★★☆☆☆)
+    * Conclusion to The Sky Inside
+* `Clare B. Dunkle` The Sky Inside (The Sky Inside, #1) (★★☆☆☆)
+    * Enjoyable young adult book about genetically-engineered children.
 * `Beth Revis` Rebel Rising (★★★☆☆)
     * Covers Jyn Erso's life before Rogue One.
     * Enjoyable.
 * `K. J. Parker` The Proof House [Fencer 3.0] (★★★☆☆)
     * A decent end to the trilogy.
 Really enjoyed all of the proofing.
 * `Jason Aaron` The Goddamned Volume 1: Before the Flood (★★★★☆)
     * Gruesome.
 Great.
     * Cain walks the Earth 1600 years after Eden.
 Cain is cursed with life.
 * `K. J. Parker` The Belly of the Bow [Fencer 2.0] (★★★☆☆)
     * Gorgas fights wars, Bardas kind of gets revenge.
 * `K. J. Parker` Colours in the Steel [Fencer 1.0] (★★★☆☆)